MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_11_Azure Monitor.md

     >**Note**: This resource group will be used for labs 13, 14, and 15.

-5. Manually enable encryption at host (EAH) with the following command.
+5. In the PowerShell session within the Cloud Shell pane, run the following to enable encryption at host (EAH)

    ```powershell
     Register-AzProviderFeature -FeatureName "EncryptionAtHost" -ProviderNamespace Microsoft.Compute